JakeLDev/Workout-Tracker/README.md

 draw graphs for weights, reps, calories, etc

 Extra features:
-    Share workouts with friends
+   - Share workouts with friends
-    Take photos of page in workout book, and upload to app Progress pictures storage? can remind you where you were a month ago etc
+   - Take photos of page in workout book, and upload to app
+   - Progress pictures storage? can remind you where you were a month ago etc
+   - User selected colour themes (presets? or customizable?)

 ## Tech stack